Tower of David Period: From Jerusalem to Tel Aviv – The Development of the Center of Art of the Land of Israel

 One of the major donors to the visual arts in Tel Aviv was Yaakov Pereman, who was the entrepreneur behind the founding of the artists’ cooperative “Ha-Tomer”.
 In 1920 Pereman opened “The First Art Exhibition in the Land of Israel”, at which various works were exhibited, including those of the artists of the cooperative.
 In 1921-1922 Pereman founded and managed Tel Aviv's first art gallery, called “The Permanent Art Exhibition in the Land of Israel” in the exhibition hall in Neve Sha’anan.
 In this gallery many modernistic works, which Pereman brought from Eastern Europe, were exhibited, along with modernistic works by Land of Israel artists and works by artists from the “Bezalel” school as well.
 According to Batia Donner, “Pereman’s gallery activity was both an augmentation of and an alternative to the ‘Bezalel’ activity".

 On January 14, 1926, an exhibition entitled “Exhibition of Modern Artists” opened in a shed of the “Ha-Ohel” (The Tent) Theater.
 The poet Avraham Shlonsky gave a speech at the opening of the exhibition in which he suggested that the opening was a seminal event in the evolution of Jewish culture: “I recommend a substitute for God: the exhibition that is taking place in ‘Ha-Ohel’.
 A new synagogue needs to be found; that is, in place of God, we'll be standing there.
 Let the poet be found in the sphere of the painter, and the painter in the sphere of the musician.
 And ‘Ha-Ohel’ can serve as a substitute for God in the synagogue of art.”
+The first abstract artwork in Israel was presented by Yitzhak Frenkel in the exhibition.
+Frenkel also opened the Histadrut Art Studio, where he taught modernist techniques and art to his students, bringing the influence of the School of Paris to the country and encouraging his students to train in Paris.
 This exhibition, and two additional exhibitions held in “Ha-Ohel” before 1928, was perceived by Israeli art critics as the event that established the hegemony of Tel Aviv in the country's cultural life.

 At the end of 1929, an exhibition of art by the group known as “Egged” (The Amalgamation), which took place in an apartment on Allenby Street in Tel Aviv, and which exhibited works by artists such as Sionah Tagger, Chana Orloff, Reuven Rubin, and others.
-Another exhibition held in Tel Aviv during this period under the name “Massad” (The Base") exhibited younger artists, including Aaaron Priver, Menahem Shemi, Israel Paldi, Avigdor Stematsky, etc.
+Another exhibition held in Tel Aviv during this period under the name “Massad” (The Base") exhibited younger artists, including Aaron Priver, Menahem Shemi, Israel Paldi, Avigdor Stematsky, etc.